Bearpaw11/cbportfolio/README.md

-This is a portfilio I have put together to using React to showcase my skills and projects I have been working on.
+This is a portfolio I have put together using React to showcase my skills and projects I have been working on.

 Here is a link to the site. https://chris-behrens.com/